ddbrennan/git-interview-baseline/README.md

 ![Switching between branches](https://dl.dropboxusercontent.com/s/qzajqsd9f6njauc/2015-11-02%20at%2012.12%20PM.png)

-From master, one thing you'll notice is that the code you wrote on `video-chat`, namely the file, `video-chat-file`, is not present in the current directory.
+From master, one thing you'll notice is that the code you wrote on `video-chat`, namely the file, `video-chat-file`, is not present in the current directory:

 ```
 $ ls
 application.rb first-bug-fix.rb
 ```

-The master branch only has the code from the most recent commit relative to the master timeline or branch.
-The code from our `video-chat` is tucked away in that branch, waiting patiently in isolation from the rest of our code in `master` for us to finish the feature.
+The master branch only has the code from the most recent commit relative to the master branch.
+The code from our `video-chat` is tucked away in its own branch, completely independent of the code in `master`.

 Once you're on master you are free to make a commit to fix the bug, which we'll represent with a new file, `second-bug-fix.rb`.